Date Published | August 31, 2014 |

 I wonder how many companies out there provide training beyond the standard safety orientation.
 Plains Fabrication does go deeper than your average company as we have a training course in communication, emotional intelligence, and Lean manufacturing fundamentals.
 We also send people for leadership training and we have a new employee mentoring program.
 Companies do not get paid to train their employees.
 They do receive a return on their investment if the employees stay, but it is a slow return.
 For every hour one of my highly skilled trades has to mentor a new employee, I lose two hours of productivity.
 For each day we put someone through training, I lose at least a day of productivity.
 It is a cost that can be in the thousands to tens of thousands of dollars per employee hired.
 I hired 47 people in the past three months.
 Even if the cost of hiring was exactly $1,000 per person, that would be $47,000 in training costs, but I can assure you it is much more than $1,000 per person.

 The Government of Canada is introducing a program called the Canada Job Grant.
 This was intended to be a step in the right direction.
 It was supposed to give back to companies like ours that train our people.
 Instead, it will only apply if we send people to a university.
-These employees already have that training (and by the way, Plains pays for 100% of all trainingcompany related training already).
+These employees already have that training (and by the way, Plains pays for 100% of all company related training already).
 The government once again fails to recognize that 80% of what a person learns about their chosen profession is done on the job.
 In my case, it was 100%.
 I had people willing to train me and I jumped at the chance to learn.
 If this grant had been in existence, I would say they deserved something for the time they spent teaching me everything I know about how to run a business.
 Entrepreneurs are generally great people who will hire and train as their companies grow.
 I think those companies that do invest in their people should get something for it at the end of the day.
 University isn’t free – you pay for what you learn.
 On the job, you are paid to learn.
 If we as companies are doing 80% of the training, then should we not be more involved in directing educational funds?
 I think university and trade schools play an integral part, but why do we need to boost their coffers even more?
 This was supposed to be about on-the-job training.
 It was supposed to make it more appealing for companies to offer training.
 Plains Fabrication is in the minority when it comes to the types of training we offer our employees.

 My point is that we have the opportunity to build something that will benefit everyone, and the Canada Job Grant could be one great step forward.
 The government is afraid that companies will abuse the system.
 Fear is the wrong approach to being successful.
 Engage the business people who want to have input.
 Penalize anyone who even remotely abuses the system, but stop penalizing companies like ours that attempt to do everything we can to engage and train our employees.